-Well, that was lengthy disclaimer! 😂
+Well, that was a lengthy disclaimer! 😂

 Now, let us actually start.

-On 16th of July, 2019 we bought 10 shares of Deepak Nitrite at a price of Rs.
+On the 16th of July, 2019 we bought 10 shares of Deepak Nitrite at a price of Rs.
 300 per share, so the total investment cost was Rs.
 3,000/- which got settled on the 18th of July.

 Again on the 23rd of July, 2019 we bought 5 shares at Rs.
 285 per share.
 After this transaction got settled on the 25th of the same month, now we have 15 shares of Deepak Nitrite at a total investment cost of (3,000 + 1,425) = Rs.
 4,425/-.

-What is a settlement date?
+What is the settlement date?

 If you think your brokerage charges are expensive and you are thinking of moving to a discount broker, you might want to consider Upstox.
-We did an in-depth review of Upstox discussing every minute details of the broker which will definitely help you in making a decision.
+We did an in-depth review of Upstox discussing every minute detail of the broker which will definitely help you in making a decision.

 Again on the 24th of July, 2019, we bought 5 more shares of Deepak Nitrite at a price of Rs.
 277 per share which got settled on the 26th of the same month.
 After this buying session, the total number of shares we have now is 20 Shares and the total amount invested is ( 4,425 + 1,385) = Rs.
 5,810/-.